riscv-europe/summit-website-development/summit/2025/twg-tutos.md

 {% include jumboboxstart.html
-    title = "Tutorials and Technical Working Group Meetings" lead = "Get updated and up to speed on RISC-V before the core Summit!"
+    title = "Tutorials and Technical Working Group Meetings" lead = "Get updated and up to speed on RISC-V before the core Summit!<br>*Please note that tutorials are open to the public while TWGs/SIGs require RISC-V membership.*"
 %}